johnymontana/johnymontana.github.io/_posts/2017-11-28-geocoding-paradise-papers-neo4j-spatial-visualization.md

 These type of geographical data visualizations are particularly useful for data journalists who are interested in finding stories relevant for a certain geographic area.

-All code is available on [Github](https://github.com/johnymontana/pp-viz) and you can try the live map visualization online [here](http://www.lyonwj.com/pp-viz/heatmap/).
+All code is available on [Github](https://github.com/johnymontana/pp-viz) and you can try the [live map visualization](http://www.lyonwj.com/pp-viz/heatmap/).
+You can [download the Paradise Papers Neo4j database from ICIJ](https://offshoreleaks.icij.org/pages/database), or try it as a [Neo4j Sandbox.](https://neo4j.com/sandbox-v2/)

 <meta name="twitter:card" content="summary_large_image">
 <meta name="twitter:site" content="@lyonwj">